 What is Identity?

 Your identity is basically who you are, your personality, your values, your beliefs, knowledge of one’s own skills and abilities. it’s also related to personal self-esteem.
-Personal identity is also known as Sense of Self.
+Your personal identity is also known as (Sense of Self).

 What is a strong Identity?

-If a person has a strong identity it means that persons self-esteem, beliefs and goals are resilient to opposing opinions and beliefs with little or no self doubt.
-They know who they are and they know what they want.
-Other peoples views and set backs have little effect.
+If a person has a strong identity it means that persons self-esteem, beliefs and goals are resilient to opposing opinions and beliefs, with little or no self doubt.
+They know who they are, and they know what they want.
+Other peoples views and set backs have little influence.

 During an identity crises a person may start thinking deeply about themselves, and perform a type of self analysis to try to get some answers to their doubt and confusion.

 There is a personality trait known as openness.
 Those who are high in the openness trait sometimes struggle with their identity.
-This is because they’re so open minded, open to different ideas, ways of thinking about other people and also themselves.
-The openness trait is linked to intelligence and creativity, however it can also result in someone being less decisive, and more prone to confusion about the world and their place within it.
+This is because they’re so open minded, open to different ideas and ways of thinking.
+The openness trait is linked to intelligence and creativity, however it can also result in someone being less decisive, and more prone to confusion about the world, and their place within that world.

 Our identities naturally change or adjust as we have new experiences which is perfectly normal.
 Major or extreme events can cause more dramatic changes to our identities or trigger a possible identity crisis.